AnarDocs/LibSocWiki/pages/Getting_Free:_A_Sketch_of_an_Association_of_Democratic,_Autonomous_Neighborhoods_and_How_to_Create_It.md

-**Getting Free: A Sketch of an Association of Democratic, Autonomous Neighborhoods and How to Create It** is a 2004 book by [James Herod](James_Herod "wikilink") which outlines a brief strategy guide for [anarchists](Anarchism "wikilink") in the context of middle-class, first world countries.
+**Getting Free: A Sketch of an Association of Democratic, Autonomous Neighborhoods and How to Create It** is a 2004 book by [James Herod](James_Herod.md "wikilink") which outlines a brief strategy guide for [anarchists](Anarchism.md "wikilink") in the context of middle-class, first world countries.

 ## Summary